ankitadhodra1/project/README.md

 Total Supply: Users can determine the total number of NFTs created.

-than compile and run this code will be executed.
+After writing the code, it will be executed and run, producing the expected output.